BREAKING NEWS: Ford Recalls 1.9 Million Vehicles Over Faulty Rear-View Cameras

 Action Steps

-- Find Your VIN: Locate your Vehicle Identification Number (VIN) on the driver’s side dashboard (visible through the windshield), on the driver’s side door jamb, Under the car hood or in your vehicle’s registration documents.
+- Find Your VIN: Locate your Vehicle Identification Number (VIN) BY VIN Decoder Tool on the driver’s side dashboard (visible through the windshield), on the driver’s side door jamb, Under the car hood or in your vehicle’s registration documents.
 It’s a 17-character code unique to your Maverick.

 - Contact Ford: Schedule free repairs at a Ford or Lincoln dealer by calling 1-866-436-7332.